Take your shoes off.

 Cultivate a point guard’s court vision.
 See your path a half-mile ahead (and behind), look for brake lights, disappearing lanes, detours, exits, and police.
 Position yourself accordingly.

-ake measured risks and seize openings.
+Seek open space, take measured risks and seize openings.

 Ex: The far-right lane is a vastly underused channel.
 The conventional “pass on the left rule” loses weight when you are in the center lane.